datikz/datikz/README.md

-I'm datikz
+Datikz
-I'm a startup focused on natural language processing and analysis.
+Startup focused on natural language processing and analysis.

 # Mision
 Our mission is to provide natural language processing to all industries to improve people's approach to computers and move towards hyper-automation of the creation and response processes.